 Our Board of Directors hired our CEO on September 1, 2000, and has extended his employment contract for successive four-year terms since that time.
+The Board of Directors extended his employment contract for a final term, expiring December 31, 2025, at which time Mr. Dunn intends to retire.
+It is anticipated that Mr. Davis will then be elected to the dual role of CEO and President.
+It is also anticipated that Mr. Dunn will be elected to remain on the WIF Board of Directors and to serve as Executive Chairman of the Board after his retirement from the CEO position.

-The Board of Directors extended his employment contract for a sixth, four-year term that began September 1, 2020, and expires December 31, 2024.
-There is no written employment agreement, but a legal obligation exists for employment of the CEO with salary, benefits and other compensation through December 31, 2024.
+There is no written employment agreement, but a legal obligation exists for employment of the CEO with salary, benefits and other compensation through December 31, 2025.
 None of our other employees have employment agreements with us, and each of them serves on an "at will" basis at the discretion of our CEO.